influxdata/docs-v2/content/enterprise_influxdb/v1.8/administration/config-data-nodes.md

 The maximum number of shards that a single data node will copy or repair in parallel.

+{{% note %}}
+Having `max-fetch=10` with higher numbers of shards (100+) can add significant overhead to running nodes.
+The more shards you have, the lower this should be set.
+If AE is enabled while lowering your `max-fetch`, initially, you'll see higher CPU load as new shard digest files are created.
+The added load drops off after shard digests are completed for existing shards.
+{{% /note %}}

 Environment variable: `INFLUXDB_ANTI_ENTROPY_MAX_FETCH`

 #### `max-sync = 1`